Board of Directors

 Sandra (Sandy) Stash

 Ms. Stash accumulated more than 35 years of international experience in the oil and gas and hard rock and coal mining industries, beginning her career as one of the first female drilling engineers in North America and most recently served as Executive Vice President for Tullow Oil until her retirement April 1, 2020.
 During her time in these industries, Sandy developed deep business and operations experience across six continents and is recognized for her unique capabilities in bridging the extractive sector to external stakeholders – in government, civil society and at the community level.
 Her distinguished professional career also included roles at ARCO, TNK-BP, BP, Anaconda Company and Talisman Energy, and spanned top leadership positions in general management, commercial negotiations, operations and engineering, supply chain management, government and public affairs, sustainability and HSE.
 Sandy holds a degree in petroleum engineering from the prestigious Colorado School of Mines where she also serves as a Governor at the School.
-Sandy holds a NACD Directorship Certification through the National Association of Corporate Directors and also serves on the Boards of Trans Mountain Company and Chaarat Gold.
+Sandy holds a NACD Directorship Certification through the National Association of Corporate Directors and also serves on the board of Chaarat Gold, an AIM listed holding company (AIM: CGH).

 David J. Turner, Jr.